 “I gave up trying to figure out what Michael Stipe was on about very early on.
 The first few REM albums, he was mumbling, which made it easy.
 But then, come Life’s Rich Pageant, he was suddenly enunciating, you could now decipher words – they just weren’t adding up.
 Except maybe Cuyahoga.
 Because I’d read about the Cuyahoga as a little kid.
 The river that was so polluted with man made chemicals and whatever that it actually caught fire, Cleveland, Ohio, 1969.
 That’s the kind of fact that’s all too meaningful.”
 (Philip Random)

 Come 1987, REM had already conquered the world of indie-cool with four solid albums of ever increasing finesse, articulation, even a hint of crossover commercial success.
 Which made album #5 Document pivotal in terms of what might happen next.
 Yes, it continued the commercial ascendancy, but it also went the other way with the likes of Oddfellows Local 151, a track that Peter Buck referred to at the time as either the worst thing they’d ever done, or the best, he wasn’t sure yet.
-Either way, its deeply fried Southern weirdness helped set the stage for one of those outfits who, love ’em or hate ’em, were going to be around for a good long while.
+Either way, its deep fried southern weirdness expanded the stage for one of those outfits who, love ’em or hate ’em, still had a long way to go.

 “I realize it’s not cool to prefer REM’s cover of Strange to Wire’s original, but who even heard Wire’s first three albums when they were new?
 Not anyone I was hanging with.
 So to me, REM’s more jangly, more rocking, more fun take is the original.
 And given that it comes from 1987’s Document, that means they’re at their pre-mega-mainstream peak.
 Still suitably artful and obscure, but beginning to enunciate.”
 (Philip Random)